BrentBaccala/GPT4/README.md

 I'm learning to program in GPT-4!
 It's close enough to English that I have hopes for it to be fairly easily portable to GPT-5.
-I also think that it's the programming way of the future.
+I also think that it's the programming style of the future.